 Before you can begin collecting short-term rental taxes, you need to know the correct rate to charge.
 Rates can and do change frequently, so it’s critical to make sure you have the latest rate to avoid over- or undercharging your guests and running into compliance issues.

 Our lodging tax lookup tool can give you a rate report specific to your Idaho address.
 The report includes the estimated total tax rate to collect from guests, required registrations, frequency of returns per year, and minimum number of rented days to qualify as a taxable stay.

 In Idaho, all fees or amounts that are part of the charge for accommodations are taxable.
 This includes items such as cleaning fees, pet fees, rollaway bed fees, extra person fees, no-show fees, reservation fees, etc., whether they’re included in the bill or are stated separately.
 Fees that are refundable, such as damage deposits, are generally not subject to lodging taxes unless the host keeps the deposit.

 However, charges for laundry service, long-distance phone calls, parking fees, and other miscellaneous charges that don’t increase the charge for lodging accommodations aren’t taxable if they’re listed separately on the bill.

 What happens when my short-term rental marketplace (such as Airbnb or HomeAway/Vrbo) collects taxes for me?

 Before collecting any short-term rental taxes from your guests, you need to be aware of whether any taxes have already been collected for you.
-Some vacation rental marketplaces collect Idaho short-term rental taxes for you when the listing is booked.
-If taxes aren’t being collected for you, you’re responsible for collecting and remitting them to state tax authorities.
+In Idaho, short-term rental marketplaces are responsible for collecting all state taxes due on lodging booked through them.
+If taxes aren’t collected for you — such as when guests book and pay directly through you without a short-term rental marketplace — you’re responsible for collecting and remitting taxes to state tax authorities.

 Are guests ever exempt from taxes?